 We made some minor progress in the nursery this weekend, emphasis on minor.
 I blame our lack of progress on sickness (I’ve been rocking a cold since Christmas) and birth class (which we did this past weekend).
 Or maybe I’m just waiting for that pregnancy nesting instinct to kick in.
-Although, at birth class they talked about nesting and how you get this urge to organize the house, decorate rooms, and paint things.
-The instructor kept going on about the types of activities that women tackle during the nesting phase of pregnancy and I’m thinking to myself, “that sounds like my normal Saturday!”.
-Anywho, we really need to get cracking on the nursery because we hit the five week mark for the big show…just five-ish more weeks before baby girl Campbell makes her grand entrance.
-We still have a few major things to tackle in the nursery, like lights, curtains and rugs.
+However, at birth class, they talked about nesting and how you get this urge to organize the house, decorate rooms, and paint things.
+The instructor kept going on about the types of activities that women tackle during the nesting phase of pregnancy and I’m thinking to myself, “That sounds like my normal Saturday!”.
+Anywho, we really need to get cracking on the nursery because we hit the five-week mark for the big show…just five-ish more weeks before baby girl Campbell makes her grand entrance.
+We still have a few major things to tackle in the nursery, like lights, curtains, and rugs.
 But I’m happy to report that we now have a rug(s) in the nursery, which is bringing in a ton of girly color to the room.

 I was a little worried I would hate the look of two rugs duct taped together, but I have to admit it feels like the best fit for the room.
 It’s hard to tell in pictures since the room is so small and hard to photograph, but the bigger rug would most definitely have been too big, taking up almost the entire room.
 Plus how the rugs are positioned, you can barely see the seam as it falls underneath the chair and the crib.

 Duct taping rugs together for the win!
-It’s so nice having the blast of color in this room since the major pieces in the room are very much neutral.
+It’s so nice having a blast of color in this room since the major pieces in the room are very much neutral.
 It’s now starting to look like a girl’s room.
-Next steps for the nursery include hemming/hanging curtains, bringing in some more textiles, and setting up the changing table area.
+The next steps for the nursery include hemming/hanging curtains, bringing in some more textiles, and setting up the changing table area.
 Stay tuned.